Vinfall/UserScripts/README.md

 Confirm age automatically on various sites (mostly doujin/game related, but with most Otome stuff excluded) as I'm *Certainly Not Minor* aka.
 CNM.R18.

-Tested to work on all [VNDB extlinks](https://vndb.org/d3#4) except sites require filling DoB (and some good guy who do not require age verification).
+Tested to work on all [VNDB extlinks][extlink] except sites require DoB (and some good guy who do not require age verification).
 For those sites, use COK.R18.

 Ideally this *can* work on most sites that requires a NSFW parameter or press a button, but I only add websites I'm aware of.